tifrueh/mlaatkst/README.md

 2. Right-click the PKG and select 'open'.

-3. _Disclaimer: I do not have a developer certificate, but if you trust me, you can right-click the PKG (instead of merely double-clicking it), select 'open' and then 'open' again to circumvent macOS Gatekeeper._
+3. _Disclaimer: I do not have a developer certificate, but if you trust me, you can right-click the PKG (instead of merely double-clicking it), select `open` and then `open` again to circumvent macOS Gatekeeper._

 5. You should then be able to open and use the app.